netizenorg/netnet.studio/docs/contributors/widgets.md

 WIDGETS.list()
 ```

+Widgets can be made by either using functionality provided in the `WIDGETS` object (detailed in [Simple](#simple)), or extending the base `Widget` class (detailed in [Custom](#custom)).

 ## <a id="simple"></a> Creating a Simple Widget

-To create a new widget you can use the WIDGET's .create() method, which takes an object that can contain any number of optional properties, but requires a key property, which must be a unique id that isn't being used by any other widget.
-You can use WIDGETS.instantiated to reference a list of unique keys for all the currently instantiated widgets (your key can be anything other than those).
-To test this out try copy+pasting the following into the browser's developer console:
+To create a new widget, use the `WIDGETS`'s `.create()` method. `.create()` takes an object that requires a `key` property with a unique id that isn't being used by another widget, in addition to any number of optional properties.
+You can use `WIDGETS.instantiated` to reference a list of unique keys for all currently instantiated widgets, and your key can be anything other than those.
+To test this out, try copy+pasting the following into the browser's developer console:

 ```
 // to create the widget first run